mukulele/wakaama_controller/README.md

+This is all AI generated...
+mostly correct
+but not my style.

 # Signal K to LwM2M Bridge

 A **Signal K to LwM2M Bridge** that subscribes to Signal K server data and forwards it to LwM2M clients.
 Perfect for marine IoT applications where you need to bridge Signal K marine data (navigation, sensors, alarms) to LwM2M devices or servers.